mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-05-27-old-wolverine-portrait.md

 image:
   feature: paperfaces-old-wolverine-lg.jpg
   thumb: paperfaces-old-wolverine-150.jpg
-tags: [portrait, illustration, paper by 53, Xmen]
+tags: [portrait, illustration, Paper by 53, Xmen]
 ---

 PaperFaces portrait of Mystique and Wolverine from **X-men: Days of Future Past**.